Indiana Hoosiers Logo

 Indiana Hoosiers Logo 2002-Present

 The latest redesign was associated with the change in Indiana University Bloomington’s color palette.
 For a long time, it included simple shades of white and red, but in 2002, the university returned to cream and crimson tones.
-After this, the university’s administration approached designer Michael Osborne to modernize the logo according to their instructions.
-Later, the drawing was further refined by Paul Kagiwada – he simplified the monogram, giving it a clearer and cleaner look.
+After this, the university’s administration approached designer Michael Osborne to modernize the logo in accordance with their instructions.
+Later, the drawing was further refined by Paul Kagiwada.
+He simplified the monogram, giving it a cleaner, clearer look.

 Indiana Hoosiers Basketball Logo